enasequence/read_docs/submit/fileprep/upload.rst

 4. Enter your Webin password in the ``Password`` field.
 5. Browse into the local ``Upload Directory`` containing the data files you wish to upload using the ``...`` button.
-6. Click 'okay' to see he list of all the files contained in the selected directory displayed in the Webin File Uploader window
+6. Click 'okay' to see the list of all the files contained in the selected directory displayed in the Webin File Uploader window
 7. Choose ``Overwrite`` option if you wish to replace any existing files which have been previously uploaded.